 (b) Submission of the full proposal for the Research Project by the short listed Participants: within the term indicated in the GRAIT Awards Timeline.

-(c) The date and place of the Award ceremony will be announced on the Website during the third quarter of 2023 (the "Award Ceremony")
+(c) The date and place of the Award ceremony will be announced on the Website during the first quarter of 2024 (the "Award Ceremony")

 4. Awards details

 Applicants (either individual Participants or the Participant in a team designated to present the proposal) should complete the Application Form and submit it, together with the LoI and any required documentation, including a short curriculum vitae, during the term set out in Section 3.

 Once the period to submit the Application Form ends, an independent jury formed by a panel of scientists, whose identity details are published on the Website (the "Jury"), shall select a maximum of six (6) submitted Research Projects (as such term is defined below) that best match the GRAIT Awards objectives described in Section 4.1, taking into consideration the appraisal criteria described in Section 4.2.

 The Participants shortlisted by the Jury will be invited to submit a full proposal of the Research Project, following the requirements set forth in Section 4.1.